- Competitive Analysis

 - It needs to be functional: Websites should be properly coded for SEO, which means adding structure to the site with metadata such as schema, optimized images, and title and meta tags.

 Another factor that can make a huge impact on your digital marketing strategy out of the gates is to optimize for user-friendliness.
-It can be a huge benefit to include items on your site such as click-to-call or chat features, a page for testimonials and photos of past work, and anything else that keeps your customer—and their experience as they navigate your website—in mind.
+It can be a huge benefit to include items on your site such as click-to-call or instant chat features, a page for testimonials and photos of past work, and anything else that keeps your customer—and their experience as they navigate your website—in mind.

 Your website will also have to be optimized so that search engines can find and rank it online.
 This is commonly referred to as search engine optimization (SEO), and it is essential in getting your website ranked on Google.